gatlin/gatlin.github.com/essays/src/church.md

 lead: Or, DIY arithmetic
 ...

-This post will contain JavaScript code which you can run using [node][nodejs].
+This post will contain JavaScript code which you can run using [node][1].

 From zero to zero
 ===